Thirty Years' War: Structural origins

 However, the settlement was undermined by the expansion of Protestantism into Catholic areas post-1555, particularly Calvinism, a Protestant doctrine viewed with hostility by both Lutherans and Catholics.
-Augsburg also gave individual rulers significantly greater autonomy, allowing larger states to pursue their own objectives, which often clashed with those of central authority or external powers.
-Conflict sometimes superseded religion, with the Protestant states of Saxony and Brandenburg competing with Denmark–Norway and Sweden over the lucrative Baltic trade.
-(Note: As below, the acquisition of territories within the Empire by Denmark-Norway and Sweden gave them an ongoing opportunity to intervene.)
+It also gave individual states greater freedom to pursue their own objectives, which often clashed with those of central authority or local rivals.
+Disputes over money and territory superseded religion, with the Protestant states of Saxony and Brandenburg competing with Denmark–Norway and Sweden for the lucrative Baltic trade.
+(Note: The acquisition of territories within the Empire by Denmark-Norway and Sweden gave them an ongoing opportunity to intervene in imperial affairs.)

-Reconciling these differences was hampered by fragmented political institutions, which included 300 imperial estates distributed across Germany, the Low Countries, northern Italy, and present-day France.
+Managing tensions was hampered by fragmented political institutions, with 300 imperial estates distributed across Germany, the Low Countries, northern Italy, and France.
 (Note: Although technically there were nearly 1,800 separate estates, only 300 were represented in the Imperial Diet or Circles.
 Most of the remaining 1,500 were imperial Knights, or individual members of the lower nobility, who were excluded.)
 These ranged in size and importance from the seven Prince-electors who voted for the Holy Roman Emperor, down to Prince-bishoprics and imperial cities like Hamburg.
 (Note: Its official title remains Freie und Hansestadt Hamburg) Each also belonged to a separate regional grouping known as an Imperial Circle, which was chiefly concerned with defence, and operated independently.
 Above all of these was the Imperial Diet, which assembled infrequently, and focused on discussion, rather than legislation.